 Physical therapists provide services that help restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities in patients with injuries caused by stroke.
 To find a physical therapist, use this directory from the American Physical Therapy Association.

 There are many support groups, advocacy organizations, blogs, social media, and news sources to help you cope with stroke.
 The stroke community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge with anyone touched by stroke.
 Click here to view information on online support related to stroke by the American Stroke Association.
 To locate a local support group near you, use this directory, also provided by the American Stroke Association.

-Stroke Supplies: Information about financial assistance with stroke supplies and related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).
+Stroke Supplies: Information about financial assistance with stroke supplies and related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Free and Reduced Cost Clinics: Use this directory to search over 300 free and reduced cost clinics across North Carolina by location, hours of operation, insurance accepted (private, Medicaid, uninsured etc.) and type of service provided.

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.

 Our librarians are happy to help you with questions such as “How is diabetes diagnosed?” or “What is heart disease?”.
 We can not answer questions about an individual’s medical case or care.
 Please contact your doctor for specific medical advice.